 Model 5: Imputed government approval - Original Model - Method 1

-We try two imputation methods with government approval.
-Given the missing data, if we find a viable method to impute data on the missing observations of the variables, we might be able to gain more information from other explanatory variables, like incumbency status.
+We next attempt two imputation methods with government approval.
+Given the missing data problems, if we find a viable method to impute data on the missing observations of the variables, we might be able to gain more information from other explanatory variables, like incumbency status.

 The first method predicts government approval by regressing government approval against 3 country characteristics: war status, change in employment in the last quarter and the type of election.
 Table 8 shows the result of this regression.
 Even though war status is marginally significant, employment and election type are strong predictors.
 The model has global significance (checked through the F statistic), and the R squared is 15%.